sharovik/devbot/README.md

 ### Help of event
 Each event should have `--help` feature.
 So, once you don't know how to use selected event, please type `--help` after the event command
 ![usage-help-command](documentation/images/new-answer-help.png)

+## Available features
+Please read the [available-features documentation](documentation/available-features.md), to understand what kind of available functionality can be used during development of your custom event.

 ## Events available for installation
 - [WordPress theme generation event](https://github.com/sharovik/themer-wordpress-event)